ibm-cloud-docs/containers/cs_cluster_plan_network.md

 {: shortdesc}

 **VLAN connections for worker nodes**</br>
-All worker nodes must be connected to a private VLAN so that each worker node can send and receive information to other worker nodes.
-When you create a cluster with worker nodes that are also connected to a public VLAN, your worker nodes can communicate with the Kubernetes master automatically over the public VLAN and over the private VLAN if you enable private service endpoint.
-The public VLAN also provides public network connectivity so that you can expose apps in your cluster to the internet.
-However, if you need to secure your apps from the public interface, several options are available to secure your cluster such as using Calico network policies or isolating external network workload to edge worker nodes.
+All worker nodes must be connected to a private VLAN so that each worker node can send information to and receive information from other worker nodes.
+The private VLAN provides private subnets that are used to assign private IP addresses to your worker nodes and private app services.
+You can create a cluster with worker nodes that are also connected to a public VLAN.
+The private VLAN provides public subnets that are used to assign public IP addresses to your worker nodes and public app services.
+However, if you need to secure your apps from the public network interface, several options are available to secure your cluster such as using [Calico network policies](/docs/containers?topic=containers-network_policies) or isolating external network workloads to [edge worker nodes](/docs/containers?topic=containers-edge).
 * Free clusters: In free clusters, the cluster's worker nodes are connected to an IBM-owned public VLAN and private VLAN by default.
 Because IBM controls the VLANs, subnets, and IP addresses, you cannot create multizone clusters or add subnets to your cluster, and can use only NodePort services to expose your app.</dd>
 * Standard clusters: In standard clusters, the first time that you create a cluster in a zone, a public VLAN, and a private VLAN in that zone are automatically provisioned for you in your IBM Cloud infrastructure account.
 If you specify that worker nodes must be connected to a private VLAN only, then a private VLAN only in that zone is automatically provisioned.
 For every subsequent cluster that you create in that zone, you can specify the VLAN pair that you want to use.
 You can reuse the same public and private VLANs that were created for you because multiple clusters can share VLANs.

 For more information about VLANs, subnets, and IP addresses, see [Overview of networking in {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-subnets#basics).

+Need to create your cluster by using custom subnets?
+Check out [Using existing subnets to create a cluster](/docs/containers?topic=containers-subnets#subnets_custom).
+{: tip}

 **Worker node communication across subnets and VLANs**</br>
 In several situations, components in your cluster must be permitted to communicate across multiple private VLANs.
 For example, if you want to create a multizone cluster, if you have multiple VLANs for a cluster, or if you have multiple subnets on the same VLAN, the worker nodes on different subnets in the same VLAN or in different VLANs cannot automatically communicate with each other.
 You must enable either Virtual Routing and Forwarding (VRF) or VLAN spanning for your IBM Cloud infrastructure account.